Questions you may have if visiting for the first time...

 Our church has an organ, a baby grand piano, and a keyboard in the sanctuary.
 Each are used on a regular basis.

-Choral and instrumental music has an important place at Enfield Congregational, UCC.
+Choral and instrumental music has an important place at Enfield Congregational, United Church of Christ.
 Our choir prepares anthems for worship services, as well as for seasonal events.
 Our adult choir sings a choral anthem, a song for reflection during the offertory, and a benediction response during worship, between September and June.

 Our hand bell choir performs during Sunday worship several times throughout the year.
 In addition to an anthem, they will play a prelude and a postlude from their broad repertoire of music.